CesarHuertaUADY/Proyecto_Fundamentos_IS/Process/Sprints/README.md

 4. Write the generic and specific competencies
 5. Write a summary of the progress
 6. Make the contribution metric
-7. Making the meeting log
+7. Make the meeting log
+8. Make the use case diagram
 - **Assignees:**
 1. César Huerta
 2. Cesar Huerta, Osmar Lopéz